 During the past three decades, many metal operations have been moving away from U.S. manufacturers, but we held strong.
-We hired a group of really talented people who had been laid off by a competitor and bought the equipment we needed to keep ‘Made in the USA’ a real thing.
-Today Fotofab provides a full range of metal bending and forming services on a rapid delivery basis.
+We hired a talented group of people and bought the appropriate equipment needed to keep ‘Made in the USA’ a real thing.
+Today Fotofab provides a full range of metal forming services on a rapid delivery basis.

-Fotofab manufactures all of our own tooling in-house so that we control quality and lead times.
-Our system of forming utilizes simple tooling which can be built quickly and inexpensively.
-Rather than making costly progressive dies, tooling is broken up into multiple stations, with each stage performing an individual operation such as a single bend.
-These stations can be made in parallel, saving time.
+Fotofab manufactures all of our own tooling in-house so that we can control quality and lead times.
+Our system of metal forming utilizes simple tooling which can be built quickly and inexpensively.
+Rather than making costly progressive dies, tooling is broken up into multiple stations.
+At each stage a single operation is performed such as a single bend.
+These stations can be made in parallel to save time.

 We want to provide feature complete parts, so you can begin using them instantly.

 Advantages of Fotofab’s Metal Forming Process